 “To experience and to the stars and the International Space Station!”
 Beckett exclaimed, as they clinked glasses.

-3.4 miles and 13 minute cab drive from hotel to 30 Rockefeller Center and Beckett was let out right at Michael Kors.
+3.4 miles and a 13 minute cab drive from the hotel to 30 Rockefeller Center and Beckett was let out right at Michael Kors.
 As he sat just to the left of the tree, on a concrete wall, knees tucked inside his arms, Beckett stared up in awe at the brilliant, coruscating lights.
 The colors!
 As far as he was concerned, every person should stop and admire the lights of magnificence hanging off the massive tree.
 The hundreds, the thousands, of people passing by him, didn’t exist, just those glistening illuminations.
 He had to admit that he loved this place.
+No matter how many times he might have been here – many of which he could barely summon to his brain, he still got a charge from this place.
 The people were fine enough and he was learning from them on a daily basis, but it was the lights.
 The lights that comforted him.

 “Can you spare some change?”
 A homeless man’s shadowy figure blocked Beckett’s glorious view of the tree.